 In naming our commitment, we must also acknowledge that many of our Christian ancestors - and we ourselves - have furthered the harm of racism and strayed from God's good way.
 While the details of racism in each location are different, each of our communities have their own histories to reckon with.
-Our particular geography has been home to the expulsion of Native American populations from their land, genocide, slave ports, voter suppression, red lining, segregation, xenophobia, police brutality, and housing discrimination.
+Without being able to include everything, we name that in our particular geography we have been home to the sins of expulsion of Native American populations from their land, genocide, slave ports and slaveholding, voter suppression, red lining, segregation, xenophobia, police brutality, housing and education discrimination, hate crimes, and increasing anti-Asian racism due to COVID.
 The echoes and impacts of racist policies and laws are active in our lives today.
 We are a learning community and are committed to continuing to grow in our understanding of our geographies and intertwined histories.